 How do marketing, branding and business goals fit together?

-I’ve written about what a brand is before (here and here) – so we’re going to jump straight in and look at what brand alignment is and how it can make everything else you do easier.
+I’ve written about what a brand is before (here and here) – so we’re going to jump straight in and look at what brand communication alignment is and how it can make everything else you do easier.
 Or when it is out of alignment, how it can make everything else harder, inconsistent and cause you to waste a lot of your marketing dollars.

-It’s time to look at how your brand, branding, and marketing all fit together and what happens when you don’t have the supportive foundation you need.
-I created the chart below to help facilitate this conversation within companies and I hope it helps you put the pieces together.
+I created the chart below to help facilitate this conversation within clients and I hope it helps you fit the pieces together.

 Just like an aligned healthy spine makes moving and staying active easier, an aligned brand does the same for your business.